 - Dogs are allowed on the trails, but they must be leashed.
 This isn’t enforced heavily, but we’ve had our leashed puppy bitten (and had bleeding) on the trail by another “nice” dog that was unleashed, so please do your part to follow the rules.

 - The roots on the trail can really wreak havoc on ankles, so we highly recommend wearing boots.
-After trying many pairs, we have settled in on Vasques, like these Vasque hiking boots.
-They are lightweight and waterproof and will protect your ankles while being comfortable on both short and long hikes.

 - When hiking in New Hampshire, we recommend having the NH Hike Safe Card.
 This is relatively cheap insurance in case you ever need to be rescued from any hike in New Hampshire after being injured or getting lost.
 The NH Fish and Game Department are experts at rescuing people, but if they find that you were negligent in any way, they will charge you for the rescue, and it can be expensive.

 RELATED PRODUCTS FROM JUST GO TRAVEL STUDIOS

 - Information on another great spot to check out in New Hampshire can be found in our blog on What to See and Do in Saint-Gaudens National Historical Park.